pip-services/pip-services-docs/content/en/dart/grpc/services/_index.md

 Each command is exposed as an invoke method that receives a command name and parameters.

 #### [GrpcEndpoint](grpc_endpoint)
-Used for creating GRPC endpoints.
+Used for creating gRPC endpoints.
 An endpoint is a URL, at which a given service can be accessed by a client.

 #### [GrpcService](grpc_service)
-Abstract service that receives remote calls via GRPC protocol.
+Abstract service that receives remote calls via gRPC protocol.

 </div>